Legendarylibr/Hoshino/backend/firebase/functions/PRODUCTION_READINESS.md

 ## ✅ **Configuration is NOW Production Ready!**

-The Firebase Functions configuration has been updated with secure defaults and production-ready settings.
+The Firebase Functions configuration has been updated with secure defaults and production-ready settings. **Configuration redundancy has been eliminated** and logging has been improved.

 ## 🔧 **Quick Setup (2 minutes)**